montsea999/montserrat-alvarez/README.md

 ![gif avatar saludando](https://github.com/montsea999/inspirations/blob/master/assets/gifavatar.gif)

-### After studying geological engineering for a year, validating and continuing to study Geology, and ending up working in the banking sector for fourteen years, I decided in 2019 to make the decision to train more seriously in Web Development, because I am passionate about ❤️❤️ and am excited about the idea of earning a living working on what I'm passionate about, if possible 🍀🤞🚀
+### After studying geological engineering for a year, validating and continuing to study Geology, and ending up working in the banking sector for fourteen years, I decided in 2019 to make the decision to train more seriously in Web Development, because I am passionate about ❤️❤️ and am excited about the idea of earning a living working on what I'm passionate about, if possible 🚀🤸‍♀‍

+🍀🤞🙂   🍀🤞🙂   🍀🤞🙂   🍀🤞🙂   🍀🤞🙂

 ### I must say that I thought it would be easier, and that by pulling the thread, there are more and more possible routes, which I cannot cover ...
 So I have come to think at certain times ...
-What am I doing? ?, hehe🏄‍♀‍
+What am I doing? ?, hehe‍

-###  🤸‍♀‍ 🤸‍♀‍ 🤸‍♀‍ 🤸‍♀‍ 🤸‍♀‍ 🤸‍♀‍

 ![gif dónde me he metido](https://github.com/montsea999/inspirations/blob/master/assets/gifAvatarYes.gif)

+🏄‍♀   🏄‍♀   🏄‍♀   🏄‍♀   🏄‍♀   🏄‍♀   🏄‍♀   🏄‍♀   🏄‍♀

 ### but it lasts a second ... and immediately I start to think about the next thing that I am going to see......
 Right now, my training in the sector is as follows: